Sphera Brand Guidelines

 Clear Space

-When using the Sphera Logo and globe icon in isolation, the same clear space parameters of the full logo should be used.
+When using the Sphera Logo and embrace icon in isolation, the same clear space parameters of the full logo should be used.

 Typography